ericstrobl/PCp/README.md

 This work was inspired by the idea of getting at a "causal p-value."

-- PC_with_pval.m is the main file.
+- PC_with_pval.m is the ``main'' main file.

 - See pcp_demo.m for a demo.

+Please let me know if you find any bugs by emailing me at ericvonstrobl at google's email dot com.

 Coded using scripts from the Bayes Net Toolbox as a base (https://github.com/bayesnet/bnt).